 A Trip to the Farmers’ Market for Brussels Sprouts and Beetroot.

-It’s almost Winter in Sydney and the markets are full of wonderful vegetables.
-The monthly Growers’ Market at Pyrmont and the weekly Eveleigh Market, in the Sydney suburb of Darlington (right next to Sydney Uni and Redfern Station) are my favourites.
+It’s the end of winter in Sydney and the markets are full of wonderful vegetables.
+The monthly Growers’ Market at Pyrmont in the Sydney suburb of Darlington (right next to Sydney Uni and Redfern Station) is my favourite.